fbpx

 At the time of writing, there is no time limit on how long European citizens can stay in Norway once you have registered.
 Your entitlement to welfare benefits and the state pension depends on how long you’ve lived in Norway and your employment status.

-Typically, you will have to have lived in Norway for several years with valid work permits.
+Typically, to become either a permanent resident or citizen, you will have to have lived in Norway for several years with valid work permits.
 There are also formal language requirements for most people.

 About David Nikel